South Florida Bulls men's basketball: Early years (1971–1980)

 The University of South Florida's official basketball team first tipped off as the Golden Brahmans on December 1, 1971, with a 74–73 win at Stetson University.
 The Brahmans played their first season as a member of the NCAA College Division (now NCAA Division II).
 Their first home game was marked by a 98–77 loss to Florida at Curtis Hixon Hall in downtown Tampa, which would serve as USF's primary arena of the seven courts the team would call home before the opening of the on campus Sun Dome for the 1980–81 season, and was the only arena USF used every season through 1980.
 South Florida's first home win would come on December 18 against Baldwin Wallace.
 The Brahmans topped 100 points for the first time in just their tenth game, beating Florida A&M 103–102.
 USF only played one game at their other home for the 1971–72 season, beating Missouri-St. Louis 85–82 at Fort Homer W. Hesterly Armory in West Tampa.
 The Golden Brahmans would finish their inaugural season with a record of 8–17, but recorded their first winning season the next year going 14–11.

 For the 1973–74 season USF made the jump to NCAA Division I, where they remain today.
 That year would see the Brahmans split time in 3 arenas, the aforementioned Curtis Hixon Hall and Fort Homer W. Hesterly Armory, as well as the Bayfront Center in St. Petersburg, Florida.
 The Bayfront Center was nearly 40 miles from USF's main campus in Tampa, but sat across the street from the USF St. Petersburg campus.
 Games were played there in the coming years to give the students at the St. Petersburg campus the rare opportunity to watch their school play a few times per year.
-They posted a 10–3 combined record at their 3 home courts, but were only 1–13 in road and neutral site games, and for that reason USF fired their first ever coach Don Williams.
+They posted a 10–3 combined record at their 3 home courts, but were only 1–13 in road and neutral site games, and for that reason USF fired their first coach Don Williams.
 The Golden Brahmans recorded their first 15 win season in 1974–75 under first year coach Bill Gibson.
-Gibson tragically died of a heart attack in the summer of 1975 at the age of 47.
+Gibson died of a heart attack in the summer of 1975 at the age of 47.